 Environmental Stewardship Case Study:

-Molson Coors’ Tadcaster brewery also uses an anaerobic digestion system and one is due to be installed at the Sharp’s Brewery in Rock, Cornwall in 2011.
-These plants treat wastewater to a very high standard for disposal and generate a beneficial biogas as a co-product which is a source of renewable energy we then utilize in our breweries.
+We also utilize anaerobic digestion to treat waste water in our Tadcaster and Sharps Breweries.
+These plants treat wastewater to a very high standard for disposal and generate biogas as a co-product which is a source of renewable energy we then utilize in our breweries.

-Supply Chain Director Molson Coors (UK & Ireland), Lee Finney
+Supply Chain Director Molson Coors Europe, Lee Finney